gokrazy/bull/README.md

 ## planned improvements

-* inotify / fswatch instead of polling for live reload
 * customization: make it easy to build your own bull
   * you can leave a favicon.ico in your content directory
 * make each heading foldable